Grace (meals): Hinduism

 Which translates as 'The act of offering is God (Brahma), the oblation is God, By God it is offered into the fire of God, God is That which is to be attained by him who sees God in all.'

 Sometimes, the 14th verse from the 15th chapter of Bhagavad Gita is used:

 This translates as 'Becoming the life-fire in the bodies of living beings, mingling with the upward and downward breaths, I digest the four kinds of food.'

-Traditional Maharashtrian grace invokes the Lord through the shloka of Sant Ramdas namely:
+Traditional Marathi grace invokes Vishnu through a verse of Ramdas:

-This translates as: Take the name of the Lord when putting a morsel into your mouth.
+This translates as: Eating with remembrance of God turns food into a sacred offering, making the act of eating itself a form of worship that pleases Vishnu.

 Buddhism

-In Buddhism different traditions have prayers that are said or chanted before meals.
+In Buddhism, different traditions have prayers that are said or chanted before meals.